California Brain Injury Lawyers

 If the victim survives and regains consciousness, they could still experience long-term dysfunction.
 The lack of oxygen primarily affects the brain regions responsible for memory, speech, and movement.
 As such, victims could suffer from memory loss, loss of motor function, and difficulty communicating.

 Sometimes, accidental drownings involve negligence by another party.
-For example, a swimming pool owner may fail to repair a broken fence, or an adult responsible for supervising a child was not paying attention, leading to the child drowning.
+For example, a swimming pool owner may fail to repair a broken fence, or an adult responsible for supervising a child may not pay attention, leading to the child drowning.

 In this case, you may have grounds to sue for damages resulting from the accident.
-Let our brain injury accident lawyers in California review your case for free.
-Fill out our “Do I Have A Case?” form, and we will get back to you ASAP to discuss your legal options.
+Our brain injury accident lawyers in California offer free case reviews.
+You can fill out our “Do I Have A Case?” form, and someone from our team will contact you to discuss your legal options.

 Medical Malpractice